Sauvignon Blanc

 Sensory Experience

 Oozes intrigue, very exotic.
 Juicy.
 Round.
-Finishing crisp.
+Finishing crispy.
 It’s very different to Alsace or German Gewurztraminer too, so offers a completely new experience.

 Food Heaven